OPENING OF “MARTHA COOPER: TAKING PICTURES”

 URBAN NATION, Bülowstraße 7, 10783 Berlin

-With “Martha Cooper: Taking Pictures” the URBAN NATION Museum presents the world’s most extensive retrospective of Martha Cooper’s photographic work.
-Using photographs and personal objects, the exhibition traces Cooper’s life, from her first camera in 1946 to her current reputation as a photographer.
+With “Martha Cooper: Taking Pictures” the Urban Nation Museum presents an extensive retrospective of Martha’s photography, spanning six decades.
+Displaying personal objects as well as photos, the exhibition traces Cooper’s life, from her first camera in 1946 to her current reputation as a renowned photographer.

 “I’m always looking to take a picture that will be of interest in the future—a photograph that will become representative of its time.” – Martha Cooper